anyoptimization/pymoo/docs/source/installation.md

     pip install -U pymoo
 ```

 For MacOSX and Windows **compiled** packages are available.
 For Linux the package will be compiled during installation (make sure that **NumPy** is installed before executing the **pip** command).
-If you encounter any difficulties during compilation or you prefer to compile the package by yourself please the our guide [below](#Compilation).
+If you encounter any difficulties during compilation or you prefer to compile the package by yourself please see our guide [below](#Compilation).

 +++